aplteam/Cider/docs/Cider-User-Guide.md

 Boolean that defaults to 0.
 This means that Cider provides only really important messages.
 If you want Cider to be verbose (some would say: chatty) in this respect, set `verbose` to 1.

+Note that you can enforce verbose by specifying the `-verbose` flag with the `]Cider.OpenProject` user command no matter what the global parameter is saying.

 #### Project configuration

 Every Cider project has a configuration file called `cider.config`, which is saved in the root of the project's folder.